Decision making and processing

 strategic outlook) and programme councils (regarding in particular

-directors, Course responsible one-year course package Industrial
+one-year course package Industrial design intensive.

-The strategy group is not primarily part of
+The Strategy group is not primarily part of

 the decision making process, and it is not the primary preparatory